About Sayna

 Use Cases

-- Natural Conversations: Enabling voice-enabled output and natural dialogue flow for AI bots.
+- Natural Conversations: Enabling voice-enabled output for interactive AI agents.

-- Auto Transcriptions: Generating real-time transcriptions of spoken audio.
+- Auto Transcriptions: Generating real-time text from spoken audio.

 Getting Started